davidkhala/devops/grafana/dashboard.md

 ## Limit
 - Group (Row or Tab) cannot be reused like Library Panel
-- watermark **Powered by Grafana cannot** will appear if the dashboard was shared by `Share externally` on Grafana Cloud
+- watermark **Powered by Grafana** will appear if the dashboard was shared by `Share externally` on Grafana Cloud

 ## grafana-kiosk